 The Youth Services department welcomes parents, caregivers, and educators.
 Our staff are able to help you find resources for your children or assist with resources on literacy, technology, parenting, and more.

 Children are always welcome to use the library!
-Older children can visit us independently; younger children must be accompanied by an adult.
-Please refer to our policy, Safe Use of the Library by Children for more details.
+Older children who can manage their own behaviour can visit us independently; younger children must be accompanied by an adult.

 Parents & Educators FAQs

 To arrange a visit, please contact Youth Services Librarian, Kaley O’Brien.
 A few helpful guidelines to keep in mind:

 - Please give us at least three weeks notice of your ideal visit date to ensure staff can be available.

 - If possible, please provide us with a range of dates for your visit so we can find a mutually agreeable time.